 There is no shortage of quickie marriage examples in the tabloids.
 Actress Pamela Anderson and film mogul Jon Peters called it quits in February after just 12 days of wedlock.
 Actor Bradley Cooper was married to Jennifer Esposito just four months.
 Britney Spears was married to her childhood friend Jason Alexander for a total of 55 hours.

 Short marriages give way to splashy stories, but Hollywood isn’t the only place they happen.
 One analysis by TIME Magazine revealed marriages involving the very young (up to age 20), women over 45 and divorced men over 50 are more likely crash and burn quickly.
-We may see an uptick in the unraveling of brief unions in the wake of the COVID-19 pandemic, as the pressure of stay-at-home orders, job losses and health concerns mount.
+We may see an uptick in the unraveling of brief unions after the COVID-19 pandemic, as the pressure of stay-at-home orders, job losses and health concerns mount.

 If you realize sooner than later that you should have said, “I don’t,” you have a few legal options.
-They may include annulment, but it will depend whether you’re prepared to present legal grounds for it.
+They may include annulment, but it will depend on whether you’re prepared to present legal grounds.
 Consult with an experienced East Brunswick annulment lawyer to determine your next move.

 What is an Annulment?

-An annulment and a divorce both have the same basic effect in that they dissolve the legal relationship.
-However, while divorce ends the marriage, annulment treats the marriage as if it never happened.
+An annulment and a divorce have the same basic effect: they dissolve the legal relationship.
+However, while divorce ends, annulment treats the marriage as if it never happened.

-- One or both spouses were incapable of comprehending they were marrying, either due to intoxication or a mental condition.
+- One or both spouses could not comprehend they were marrying, either due to intoxication or a mental condition.

-- One or both spouses has incurable impotence.
+- One or both spouses have incurable impotence.

-- Fraud or lies induced one party into marriage.
+- Fraud or lies induce one party into marriage.

 - The union is illegal because the parties are too closely related.

-Note that annulment generally will not impact paternity, and the length of marriage will not impact the obligation parents have to financially support a child they share.
+Note that annulment generally will not impact paternity, and the length of marriage will not impact parents' obligation to support a child they share financially.